Resources

 What Size Rainwater Tank Do I Need?

-NSW Average Annual Rainfall
+Average Annual Rainfall

 Roof size (m²) x Rain (mm) = Rainwater yielded (L) I.e. 1mm x 1m² = 1L

 In simple terms, every square metre of roof yields 1 litre for every millimetre of rain received.
+Remember, water collection also depends on the slope of your roof and the type of gutter system you have.

-Water usage
+Water Usage

-Council requirements
+Council Requirements

-Building regulations like BASIX will also determine the rainwater tank size you will require.
+Lastly, building regulations like BASIX will also determine the rainwater tank size you will require.
 These requirements may vary depending on the location, size and type of your home and what you will be using your rainwater for.
-Council may require a minimum or maximum volume, and may impose certain height or width restrictions.
+Council may require a minimum or maximum volume and may impose certain height or width restrictions.
 In addition to planning requirements, there may also be plumbing/installation requirements and health requirements to consider.
 If you are unsure what your relevant regulatory requirements are, you should contact your local council.

-ROTOPLAS © 2023 | Web Design by Quikclicks.com.au
+ROTOPLAS © 2024 | Web Design by Quikclicks.com.au

 UA-77259526-1